Visiting the Exhibition & Tour

 We also run tours of our indoor playhouse the Sam Wanamaker Playhouse, which take place between 1.00pm and 5.00pm on selected days.
 Our guides provide a fascinating insight to the indoor playhouses of the time of Shakespeare and his contemporaries and the background to the project, from the initial plans to final construction.
 You can find out how indoor playing shaped the writing of Shakespeare, how this unique new space was built and the discoveries we hope to make from indoor performances.

 On certain matinee performance afternoons we also offer tours to the Rose Theatre archaeological site to view the remains of the earliest theatre in Bankside, where some of Shakespeare’s earliest plays were performed.
 The Rose tour includes the Bankside area, allowing you to imagine this area during Shakespeare’s lifetime.
 Since the Rose Theatre Trust stages its own programme of plays on the site there are some days when this will not be available.
-For further information please call the Exhibition Office on 020 7902 1500.
+For further information please call the Guided Tours Office on 020 7902 1500.

 Can I bring my luggage or pushchair?